-- For national politics the positive aspects of longer trains could be the chance to create an interoperating European railway system where an increased capacity for economic growth or less funding for infrastructure is possible, whereas the increased fear about noise, the effects on punctuality of passenger trains and maybe density same as disruption could be seen as negative aspects for this stakeholder. - For the EU politics it would be very positive to have an interoperating European railway system.
-The goals of the white paper will be reachable (Shift2Rail) and an increased capacity for economic growth can be realized. - The stakeholder RU passenger traffic could have positive effects because of more capacity (fewer trains, more gaps) with the fact that freight is concentrated in fewer trains.
-But the negative effect derives from the hindrance of passenger trains because of the longer freight trains running slower than short trains. - On the opposite RU freight transport could have positive effects in economics (less drivers, less loco), less path charge (if no special fee would be implemented), more capacity (less trains, more gaps) and especially more freight in one train.
+- For national politics the positive aspects of longer trains could be the chance to create an interoperating European railway system where an increased capacity for economic growth or less funding for infrastructure is possible; whereas the increased fear about noise, the effects on punctuality of passenger trains and maybe density as well as disruption could be seen as negative aspects for this stakeholder. - For EU politics it would be very positive to have an interoperating European railway system.
+The goals of the 2011 Transport White Paper will be reachable (via: Shift2Rail) and an increased capacity for economic growth can be realised. - The stakeholder RU passenger traffic could have positive effects because of more capacity (fewer trains, more gaps) with the fact that freight is concentrated in fewer trains.
+But the negative effect derives from the hindrance of passenger trains because of the longer freight trains running slower than short trains. - On the opposite, RU freight transport could have positive effects in economics (less drivers, less loco), less path charges (if no special fee would be implemented), more capacity (less trains, more gaps) and especially more freight in one train.
 Negative effects for RU freight transport might be in less frequency and more handling costs. - Through the eyes of an IM the positive effects could be fewer trains on the tracks so that there could be more time windows for maintenance, furthermore new modern infrastructure and the possibility to do more exact planning.
 The negative effects could be that only few stations for passing exist and therefore a problem of operation in case of delay may occur.
-It could be investment headed and there might be eventually less income of path charges if there would not be established a special charge. - For the society, the results of the workshop group found are that on one hand it could be positive that lower greenhouse gases would be emitted, less traffic and therefore more safety on the roads created and noise per ton reduced.
-On the other hand side it could be negative that the noise in urban areas could increase, the longer sidings might need additional land use.
+There could be investment needed and there might be less income from path charges if no special charge is established. - For society, the results found by the workshop group are that on the one hand it could be positive that lower greenhouse gases would be emitted, less traffic and therefore more safety on the roads created and noise per ton reduced.
+On the other hand, it could be negative that the noise in urban areas could increase, the longer sidings might need additional land use.

-- To residents especially the reduced number of trains, less pollution, less traffic jams on roads and less waterborne traffic could be very positive, whereas the longer waiting time at level crossings and more noise/train could be negative. - Finally for the end (passenger and freight) customer longer trains could have positive effects in reduced lost per ton, optimized usage of assets and better planned logistics, but negative effects in the eventual cause of delays to passenger traffic, the need for adjustments from the industry and the increased risks in the logistics chain in case of a problem.
+- To residents especially the reduced number of trains, less pollution, less traffic jams on roads and less waterborne traffic could be very positive, whereas the longer waiting time at level crossings and more noise/train could be negative. - Finally for the end (passenger and freight) customer longer trains could have positive effects in reduced cost per ton, optimised usage of assets and better planned logistics, but negative effects in the eventual cause of delays to passenger traffic, the need for adjustments from the industry and the increased risks in the logistics chain in case of a problem.